 Center for Ignatian Spirituality at Boston College

-an office in the division of university mission and ministry
+a center within the division of university mission and ministry

 The Center for Ignatian Spirituality at Boston College was founded in 1998, the result of a generous gift of $2 million from the Jesuit Community, which is to be matched by the University.